espruino/Espruino/README_Building.md

 If you fork the Espruino repository and make changes yourself you should be able to see the builds for your changes at `https://github.com/YOUR_USERNAME/Espruino/actions`

+**Note:** the firmware files produced by this method are for uploads via a bootloader only.
+If you need a full binary file for uploading [via SWD](https://www.espruino.com/AdvancedDebug) you'll need to follow the instructions below.

 ## Under Linux (recommended)

 Espruino is easy to build under Linux, for either for Espruino running on Linux or a board.